noiseprotocol/noise_spec/noise.md

 A handshake may support pattern re-initialization.
-In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the pattern, or whether to re-initialize the `HandshakeState` and execute a different pattern.
+In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the current pattern, or whether to re-initialize the `HandshakeState` and execute a different pattern.

-By way of example, this section defines the "Noise Pipe" handshake.
-This handshake uses `Noise_XX` for a full handshake but also provides an abbreviated or "zero-round-trip" handshake via `Noise_IS`.
+By way of example, this section defines the "Noise Pipe" protocol.
+This protocol uses `Noise_XX` for a full handshake but also provides an abbreviated or "zero-round-trip" handshake via `Noise_IS` if the initiator has pre-knowledge of the responder's static public key.
 If the responder fails to decrypt the first `Noise_IS` message (perhaps due to changing her static key), she will use the `Noise_XXfallback` pattern to "fall back" to `Noise_XX` while re-using the initiator's ephemeral public key.
-This allows the initiator to cache the responder's static public key and attempt to send an encrypted payload in the first `Noise_IS` message of future handshakes.

 Encrypted data sent in the first `Noise_IS` message is susceptible to replay attacks, and also loses forward security and authentication if the responder's